npeterso2018/sat-machine/README.md

 Files to grade and analyze many SATs at once.
 Because of this, SAT grading at KenSAP became 4x faster, and the organization was able to view valuable data that otherwise would not have been available if graded by hand.

 Background:
-Given a lump of SAT answers from 21 KenSAP students and nothing else, I created the system below (the google docs link) to grade and efficiently understand their SATs.
+Given a lump of SAT answers from 21 KenSAP students, I created the system below (the google docs link) to grade and efficiently understand their SATs.
 Using Java skills from my Data Structures and Algorithms class in the Spring of 2019, I built a set of files (a few hundred lines of code) to replicate this spreadsheet in a CSV.

 On https://docs.google.com/spreadsheets/d/1FK8rT0JR8h1VxZeEezu8-_GSPH1bq-cSB6kryUW34zM/edit#gid=0, if given the second and fourth spreadsheets in CSV format, the program ScoreWriter will spit out the third spreadsheet in CSV format, with a 1 wherever a question is wrong and a 0 wherever a question is right.